Dates: Easter Term (May-June 2023)

 Friday, June 23, 2023 in Rooms 8 & 9, Faculty of Asian & Middle Eastern Studies or on Zoom (please follow this link to register)

 Mr. Daniel Sheridan, University of Cambridge

-The Sogdian Christian Presence along the Silk Roads
+The Medicine of Life and Collapsing Mountains: Uncovering the Sogdian Christian Presence Along the Silk Roads

 For further information, enquiries, and comments, or to join the seminar e-mail list contact: